Mali

-Present-day Mali was once part of three extremely powerful and wealthy West African empires that controlled trans-Saharan trade: the Ghana Empire (for which Ghana is named), the Mali Empire (for which Mali is named), and the Songhai Empire.
-At its peak in 1300, the Mali Empire was the wealthiest country in Africa, covering an area about twice the size of modern-day France and stretched to the west coast of the continent.
-Mali was also one of the wealthiest countries on earth, and its emperor at its zenith, Mansa Musa, is believed to be possibly the wealthiest individual in history.
-Besides being an economic powerhouse, medieval Mali was a centre of Islam, culture and knowledge, with Timbuktu becoming a renowned place of learning with its university, one of the oldest in the world still active.
-The expanding Songhai Empire absorbed the empire in 1468, followed by a Moroccan army which defeated the Songhai in 1591.
-The Moroccan colonists established a new ruling class, the Arma, who after 1631 became virtually independent of Morocco.
-In the late 19th century, during the Scramble for Africa, France seized control of Mali, making it a part of French Sudan.
-French Sudan (then known as the Sudanese Republic) joined with Senegal in 1959, achieving independence in 1960 as the Mali Federation.
-Shortly thereafter, following Senegal's withdrawal from the federation, the Sudanese Republic declared itself the independent Republic of Mali.
-After a long period of one-party rule, a coup in 1991 led to the writing of a new constitution and the establishment of Mali as a democratic, multi-party state.
+Mali was part of three successive powerful and wealthy West African empires that controlled trans-Saharan trade: the Ghana Empire (for which Ghana is named), the Mali Empire (for which Mali is named), and the Songhai Empire.
+At its peak in 1300, the Mali Empire was the wealthiest country in Africa with its 14th-century emperor Mansa Musa believed to be one of the wealthiest individuals in history.
+Besides being a hub of trade and mining, medieval Mali was a centre of Islam, culture and knowledge, with Timbuktu becoming a renowned place of education with its university, one of the oldest in the world and still active.
+The expanding Songhai Empire absorbed the empire in 1468, followed by a Saadian army which defeated the Songhai in 1591.

+In the late 19th century, during the Scramble for Africa, France seized control of Mali, making it a part of French Sudan; as the Sudanese Republic, a brief federation with Senegal was formed, achieving independence in 1960.
+After Senegal's withdrawal, the Republic of Mali was established.
+After a long period of one-party rule, a coup in 1991 led to a new constitution and the establishment of Mali as a democratic, multi-party state.

 In January 2012, an armed conflict broke out in northern Mali, in which Tuareg rebels took control of a territory in the north, and in April declared the secession of a new state, Azawad.
-The conflict was complicated by a military coup that took place in March and later fighting between Tuareg and other rebel factions.
+The conflict was complicated by a military coup in March 2012 and later fighting between Tuareg and other rebel factions.
 In response to territorial gains, the French military launched Operation Serval in January 2013.
-A month later, Malian and French forces recaptured most of the north, although the conflict still continued.
+A month later, Malian and French forces recaptured most of the north, although the conflict continued.
 Presidential elections were held on 28 July 2013, with a second-round run-off held on 11 August, and legislative elections were held on 24 November and 15 December 2013.

-In the early 2020s Mali experienced two military takeovers by Assimi Goïta.
+In 2020 and 2021, two coups led by Colonel Assimi Goïta overthrew the Mali government.
+A military junta led by Goïta has since ruled Mali.
+In May 2025, the junta dissolved all political parties.
+In July 2025, the transitional parliament granted Goïta a five-year presidential term, renewable without elections.
+In September 2025 the al-Qaeda affiliate JNIM imposed a blockade on fuel imports to major cities in the south, including the capital Bamako, causing economic disruption.